ekosutrisno/exoapp-quran/README.md

   - Have a Google Account.
   - Go to firebase.com to use firebase.
   - Create Project.
-  - Authentication: enable auth with `email` and `password`.
+  - Enable auth with Google.
   - Enable Firestore.
-  - ExoApps ready to use, Finish.
+  - E-Quran ready to use, Finish.